Learning Different Techniques of Anomaly Detection

 4. All the values or points are not outliers.
 Some are noises that ought to be garbage.
 Outliers are valid data that need to be adjusted.

-5. We used PyCaret for outliers detection by using different algorithms where the anomaly is one, shown in yellow colors, and no outliers where the outlier is 0.
+5. We used PyCaret for outlier detection, using different algorithms to detect outliers where the anomaly is one, shown in yellow, and no outliers where the outlier is 0.

-6. We used PyOD, which is the Python Outlier detection library.
-It has more than 40 algorithms.
-Supervised and unsupervised techniques it is used.
+6. We used PyOD, the Python Outlier detection library.
+It has more than 40 algorithms and is used with supervised and unsupervised techniques.

 7. We used Prophet and defined the function detect to outline the outliers.